Frequently Asked Questions

 What if it rains?

 The rainforest we operate in has regular showers and rainfall.
 We are able to operate in most weather conditions as the canyon has a narrow rain-catchment area, with easy access out of the canyon in the event that we need to cancel mid-trip (very rare).
 It is our policy to cancel a trip immediately if we have rising water levels in the canyon.
-In rainy conditions we will access the weather conditions and if the weather looks like it has good potential to improve, we may go to the canyon and access the local weather and make a decision from there.
+In rainy conditions we will assess the weather conditions and if the weather looks like it has good potential to improve, we may go to the canyon and access the local weather and make a decision from there.
 Conditions in Piha can be quite different from Auckland central.
 However, when heavy rain conditions are being forecasted or the canyon is still being affected by previous or current rainfall, we reserve the right to cancel a trip at any point before the day, on the day or during the actual trip to ensure your safety.

 Should I do the Piha full day or half day trip?